 The type of test certificates and healthcare identifiers required depend on your software type and the access channel you are using.
-Refer to Table 2 - Pre-requisites matrix for more information.
+Refer to Table 2 for more information.

 NASH PKI test certificates will allow you to develop and test the workflow of your product by facilitating: